 Another traditional Nepali dish is ‘Momo’.
 A type of dumpling with various fillings (meat or vegetable) and spicy dipping sauce.
 Great for a snack or side dish, either steamed or fried.
 When we’re trekking, we try to eat light at lunchtime because it’s much harder to get started again on a very full stomach!
 But if you prefer to eat your main meal at lunchtime, try momo in the evening!

-Dinner – Dal Bhat
+Dinner – Dal Bhat – the ultimate trekking food in Nepal!

 You can find dal bhat on every teahouse and restaurant menu.
 It’s sometimes referred to as the Nepali Set Meal.
 Traditionally when you order dal bhat, you’re offered a second helping of at least rice and lentil soup, likely some more curry too.
-So it’s a great and healthy choice when you’re famished after a hard day’s walk!
+So it’s a filling and healthy choice when you’re famished after a hard day’s walk!

 I love that Krishna is excited about eating his dal bhat every single day!
-He sends me a message to say ‘it’s dal bhat time! 😀😀😀’ We both think the trekking food in Nepal is great!
+He sends me a message to say ‘it’s dal bhat time! 😀😀😀’ We both think the trekking food in Nepal is yummy!

 Our Favourite Local Drinks